massamany/WireMockCsv/README.md

 See example "articlesFromTemplate".

+Other options are available:
+* Retrieve nested fields of the JSon, for example `${WireMockCsv.invoice.lines[0].articleCode}`
+* Use a non-JSon template.
+WireMockCsv is made to generate JSon.
+In this case, these rules are to be followed:
+** The header of the response must not be "application/json".
+** You might want to inject non-JSon data into the template.
+Use the following syntax: `${to-string:WireMockCsv.invoice.lines[0].articleCode}`.

+See example "factureToLetterTemplate" to illustrate these options.

+Please note that WireMockCsv is not a templating engine.
+Possibilities are limited.
+For more complex operations, a templating extension using WireMockCsv output will be more efficient.

 #### Use the WireMockCsv response as main template

 The data rendered by the previous extension will be included in the data rendered by WireMockCsv.